Yes. Technically speaking, you can use a personal credit card for business expenses.

 Creates a potentially uncomfortable dynamic with employees

 When employees use personal cards and are later reimbursed, the employees’ credit lines function like de facto loans for the business.
 This can create a strange dynamic where the employees act as a bank, loaning personal money to the company.
 While that’s not necessarily a negative impact on either the company or employee, it’s certainly not optimal.

 If you want to avoid jeopardizing your financial well-being, you need a corporate card with no personal liability.

 But what does that mean?

-Personal liability is a feature built into some credit cards; it makes the key business owners personally responsible for debts incurred in the name of the business.
-This form of collateral helps reduce the risk taken on by the creditor.
+Personal liability is a feature offered by some credit card issuers; it makes the key business owners personally responsible for debts incurred in the name of the business.
+This form of collateral helps reduce the risk taken on by the creditor, and it's why a business credit card may affect personal credit.
 But it can also create problems for the cardholder.

 These days, there are better, more founder-friendly corporate cards on the market.

 There are various types of business credit to choose from, and each has its own pros and cons.
 However, all share a handful of advantages that make them a better alternative to using personal credit cards: